 The benefit of using the new e-mail address filter is that you will only see one worklist per adjuster.
 If you have been assigned to claimants in several branches, this filter will help you see all of your forms in one view rather than having to review your worklist for each branch individually.
 When you are monitoring another adjuster’s worklist, you will be able to see all of their forms from a single view.

 This filter will only work properly if every adjuster has their own e-mail address entered into their adjuster profile(s) in the Manage > Insurer Management tab (for more information on updating this screen, click here and review the section titled ‘Updating Adjuster Information’).
+At this time, HCAI recommends that adjusters are set-up with access to only a few additional adjusters worklists to enable support for absences.

 If this information isn’t entered correctly, you will see different symbols in your worklist.